WebFlight/SpeedyREST/README.md

 # Mendix SpeedyREST module

 Welcome to the Mendix SpeedyREST module.
 This module can be used in [Mendix](http://www.mendix.com) apps to improve the speed of REST published services.
 SpeedyREST created a wrapper around the Rest Services module in order to cache the response in the database.
+Binary content will not be cached, because the performance improvement is not significant.

 ![SpeedyREST logo][1]